-W-MUST: Workshop on Measurements Up and Down the STack
+Workshop on Measurements Up and Down the STack (W-MUST)

-Helsinki, Finland (August 17, 2012)
+Helsinki, Finland

 We solicit short papers describing positions and work-in-progress that will generate lively discussion.
+Topics of interest include, but are not limited to:

 - Incentivizing and providing feedback to users.